theupdateframework/taps/tap7.md

 ...

 Congratulations!
 The implementation under test appears to conform with the TUF specification.
-More detailed info on the test results was saved to test-results.txt
+More detailed information on the test results was saved to test-results.txt

-$
 ```

 A JSON-to-DER converter, `convert_signed_metadata_to_der()`, can be found